XianweiLi33/MS-penalized/README.md

 # Introduction
 This repository contains R code to implement the methodology described in the paper "Variable Selection for Progressive Multistate Processes under Intermittent Observation".
 ## aglasso
 The aglasso folder contains a modified version of the **grplasso** (https://cran.r-project.org/web/packages/grplasso/index.html) package incorporating adaptive weights for coefficients.
+Specifically, we modified the grplasso.R file in the **grplasso** package.

 ## helper_functions
 This file contains several helper functions, including: